 6. Take some time to write out your goals and your purpose as an artist.

 Clearing your head and taking a step back from social media can help give you some perspective.
 This summer I took a 45 day break from Instagram to regroup and figure out what I really wanted to focus on.
 Taking time for me to think and write out your goals for your art/business is a great way to bring clarity and helps me to remember why I started designing.
 Sometimes we want to do all the things because we see everyone else doing them.
 We need to keep in mind that we need to be who God created us to be.
 We each possess something unique we bring to our art and to life in general and no one can take away from that.
 Be true to who you are and your unique voice.

+I hope my words encouraged you, inspired you today.
 In closing, I just want to encourage you to keep seeking and pursuing your passions especially when it comes to finding your voice artistically.
 Don’t give up on your art.
 Make a list of small steps you can take today to get you a little closer to where you want to be.
 Remember, you never stop being a student when it comes to life… I really believe that!
 The plus side to having this perspective is that it means you’re always teachable, willing to learn and grow.
 If you want to chat or have a question about anything I’ve shared, please feel free to contact me here.